-Grading: the evaluation will be on the exposition, on the written abstract prepared for the seminar and on the problems associated with the corresponding chapter.
+Grading: the evaluation will be based on the exposition, on the written abstract prepared for the seminar and on the problems associated with the corresponding chapter.
 Students will be graded based upon four criteria (both equally important)

 - the understanding of the topic.

 - the quality of the presentation.

-- \bullet the abstract prepared for the seminar.
+- the abstract prepared for the seminar.

-- ullet the 4 problems solved.
+- Active participation on the seminars (asking questions, for instance).